-Floor plan of building Utility cut-off procedure List of school phone extensions by room/location Crisis information packet for substitutes/frequent volunteers Plan for disabled students and staff Instructions to office staff on how to work with visitors Staff training on making outside calls (cell phones, classroom phones, etc.) during crisis (whether you should or should not make calls) П Phone threat - instructions to office staff Observation/awareness training (follow instincts and inform rather than ignore; what staff should look for) Supervision/duty/staff visibility instructions CR ISIS RESPONSE TEAM: Location of crisis and emergency resource handbook Identified members of crisis/school safety team Location of command communication centre/corresponding plan Location of parent waiting centre/corresponding plan ID ENTIFIED RESPONSIBILITIES OF EACH TEAM MEMBER: Who will be in charge if Principal is off site or unavailable (chain of command or organizational chart)?
+Floor plan of building Utility cut-off procedure List of school phone extensions by room/location Crisis information packet for substitutes/frequent volunteers Plan for disabled students and staff Instructions to office staff on how to work with visitors Staff training on making outside calls (cell phones, classroom phones, etc.) during crisis (whether you should or should not make calls) Phone threat - instructions to office staff , should look for) Supervision/duty/staff visibility instructions CR ISIS RESPONSE TEAM: Location of crisis and emergency resource handbook Identified members of crisis/school safety team Location of command communication centre/corresponding plan Location of parent waiting centre/corresponding plan boation of parent watering centres of corresponding plans ID ENTIFIED RESPONSIBILITIES OF EACH TEAM MEMBER: Who will be in charge if Principal is off site or unavailable (chain of command or organizational chart)?
 Who will announce either the evacuation or lockdown?
 Who will call 9-1-1?
-Who will call 9-1-1?
 Who will call central office?
-Who will be in charge of key areas of schools (hallways, exterior doors, library, cafeteria, Ш gyms, etc.)?
+Who will be in charge of key areas of schools (hallways, exterior doors, library, cafeteria, gyms, etc.)?
 Who will call families of injured children?
+Who will call families of injured children?
 Who will contact and coordinate emergency personnel (fire, police, etc.)?
-Who will provide maps/floor plans to emergency personnel? П Who will coordinate rooms for emergency personnel, media, and parents? П Who will handle media?
-Who will check rooms, restrooms, and other site locations?
+Who will provide maps/floor plans to emergency personnel? $\exists$ Who will coordinate rooms for emergency personnel, media, and parents?
+H Who will handle media? П Who will check rooms, restrooms, and other site locations?
 SC HOOL-WIDE EMERGENCY (LOCKDOWN): Announce lockdown Plan for students in classes Plan for students outside Plan for students in restroom/cafeteria/library/gymnasium/other areas